scribe-security/docs/docs/valint/policies.md

   - uses: policies/images/forbid-large-images.yaml
 ```

+Such files can later be referenced in the `--rule` flag (see examples below).

 ### Examples

 To run an external policy, say, on a docker image target, first we need to create an image SBOM: